By the end of this section, you will be able to:

 |gold 19.3 g/cm3||mercury 13.6 g/cm3||radon 9.1 g/L|

 While there are many ways to determine the density of an object, perhaps the most straightforward method involves separately finding the mass and volume of the object, and then dividing the mass of the sample by its volume.
-In the following example, the mass is found directly by weighing, but the volume is found indirectly through length measurements.
+In the following example, the object's mass is measured using a scale, but its volume is calculated geometrically from length measurements.

 Calculation of DensityGold—in bricks, bars, and coins—has been a form of currency for centuries.
 In order to swindle people into paying for a brick of gold without actually investing in a brick of gold, people have considered filling the centers of hollow gold bricks with lead to fool buyers into thinking that the entire brick is gold.
 It does not work: Lead is a dense substance, but its density is not as great as that of gold, 19.3 g/cm3.
 What is the density of lead if a cube of lead has an edge length of 2.00 cm and a mass of 90.7 g?